xXHenneBXx/DumpyaraV2/README.md

 ***For setting up requirements***:

       bash setup.sh
-**Note: This method is less secure as it leaves traces of your github token within terminal logs use .guthubtoken method**
+**Note: This method is less secure as it leaves traces of your github token within terminal logs use .githubtoken method**

 **Usage**: